-- (i) Formation and monitoring of corporate governance policies, codes of conduct and committees (including the Investment Committee and the Audit and Risk Committee). - (ii) Undertaking an annual performance evaluation of the Board in light of this Charter. - (iii) Reviewing and overseeing internal compliance and legal regulatory compliance.
+- a.
+Formation and monitoring of corporate governance policies, codes of conduct and committees (including the Investment Committee and the Audit and Risk Committee). - b.
+Undertaking an annual performance evaluation of the Board in light of this Charter. - c.
+Reviewing and overseeing internal compliance and legal regulatory compliance.

-(f) Corporate governance
+Corporate governance

-- (i) Ensuring compliance with the Company's Constitution and with the continuous disclosure requirements of the ASX Listing Rules and the Corporations Act. - (ii) Communicating with and protecting the rights and interests of all Shareholders.
+- a.
+Ensuring compliance with the Company's Constitution and with the continuous disclosure requirements of the ASX Listing Rules and the Corporations Act. - b.
+Communicating with and protecting the rights and interests of all Shareholders.

-2.3.
-Board composition
+2.3 Board composition